pallets/flask/docs/quickstart.rst

 Variable Rules
 ``````````````

-You can add variable sections to a URL by marking sections with
+You can add variable sections to an URL by marking sections with
 ``<variable_name>``.
 Your function then receives the ``<variable_name>``
 as a keyword argument.
 Optionally, you can use a converter to specify the type
 of the argument like ``<converter:variable_name>``. ::